Minimum intrinsic dimension scaling for entropic optimal transport: Introduction

-To the best of our knowledge, there is only one other work which considers the sample complexity of regularized OT and intrinsic dimension~\cite{bayraktar2022stability}.
-Those results apply to more general forms of regularization, but are only for value estimation and incur worse $n$ dependence without identifying MID scaling.
 As we discuss in detail in section~\ref{sec:proof_overview}, our technical approach is an intrinsic dimension-sensitive refinement of~\cite{rigollet2022sample} where fully dimension-free bounds were established for entropic OT values, maps, and densities, but with exponential factors in $1/\eps$.
+An alternative estimator of the entropic OT map which achieves sub-exponential dependence on $1/\eps$ was proposed in~\cite{stromme2023sampling}.
 Other works have proven convergence of the dual potentials~\cite{luise2019sinkhorn}, used entropic OT quantities as computationally efficient estimators for their un-regularized counterparts~\cite{chizat2020faster,pooladian2021entropic}, considered the convergence of entropic OT maps~\cite{masud2021multivariate,werenski2023rank}, and studied the sample complexity of entropically regularized Gromov-Wasserstein distances~\cite{zhang2022gromov}.
-Significant recent effort has been devoted to developing central limit theorems for entropic OT~\cite{bigot2019central,mena2019statistical,klatt2020empirical,del2022improved,goldfeld2022statistical,gonzalez2022weak,gonzalez2023weak}.
+Significant recent effort has been devoted to developing central limit theorems for entropic OT~\cite{bigot2019central,mena2019statistical,klatt2020empirical,del2023improved,goldfeld2022statistical,gonzalez2022weak,gonzalez2023weak}.
+Finally, a related form of minimum dimension-dependence appears in the study of asymptotics for entropic OT as $\eps \to 0^+$~\cite{eckstein2023convergence}.

 Regarding the provenance of Theorem~\ref{thm:genevay_rate}, we remark that it was originally proven for smooth, Lipschitz costs beyond $\ell_2^2$, but with an exponential dependence on $1/\eps$~\cite{genevay2019sample}.
 The follow-up work~\cite{mena2019statistical} showed how to remove this exponential factor in the compactly supported case that we study here, but primarily concentrated on extending Theorem~\ref{thm:genevay_rate} to un-bounded distributions.